 5. Problem solving: The process of gathering, analyzing and communicating information to identify and troubleshoot solutions.

-Examples of critical thinking skills
+5 critical thinking skills

 Observational skills are the starting point for critical thinking.
 People who are observant can quickly sense and identify a new problem.
 Those skilled in observation are also capable of understanding why something might be a problem.
-They may even be able to predict when a problem might occur before it happens based on their experience.
+They may even be able to predict when a problem might occur before it happens based on their experiences.

 Improve your observation skills by slowing down your pace of processing information and training yourself to pay closer attention to your surroundings.
 You might practice mindfulness techniques, journaling or actively listening during and outside of work to thoroughly examine what you’re hearing or seeing.
 Then, consider if you notice trends in behavior, transactions or data that might be helpful for your team to address.

-Once a problem has been identified, analysis skills become essential.
+Once a problem has been identified, analytical skills become essential.
 The ability to analyze and effectively evaluate a situation involves knowing what facts, data or information about the problem are important.
 This also often includes gathering unbiased research, asking relevant questions about the data to ensure it’s accurate and assessing the findings objectively.

 Improve your analytical skills by taking on new experiences.
 For example, you might read a book about a concept you’re unfamiliar with or take an online math class to push yourself to think in new ways and consider new ideas.
 Doing so can help you build the skills to interpret new information and make rational decisions based on sound analysis.